IRTSA-SoftwareProject/IRTSA-Server/readme.md

 # pi_setup.sh Instructions

-Note: This requires a RPI with a wifi card on it for the wireless access point aspect access point part to work.
+Note: This requires a RPI with a wifi card on it for the wireless access point aspect to work.

 ## Installation